guitarnut/BidScout/README.md

 Support custom ad markup for display, but still inject pixels

-Generate endpoint in UI for bidder
+Default values for new props